Private Attorney vs. Public Defender: The Question Nobody Answers Honestly

 Motions are how defense attorneys fight.
 A motion to suppress.
 A motion to compel discovery.
 A motion to dismiss.
 A Daubert challenge.
 A Brady demand.

 Ask your attorney: "What motions have you filed or are you planning to file?"
+(Our guide on what motions should be filed covers the most common ones.)

-If the answer is zero — and there's no clear explanation for why — that tells you something.
+If the answer is zero, and there's no clear explanation for why, that tells you something.
 Not every case needs a dozen motions, but every case deserves an attorney who has at least considered what motions might apply and can explain their reasoning.

 Discovery Review